-By simplifying and streamlining the refinance process, the USDA Streamline Program enables more borrowers to refinance and saves them time and money.
-For example, eliminating the appraisal and credit report fees saves the borrower hundreds of dollars.
-Additionally, the USDA Streamline Program does not require that borrowers obtain a property inspection report, which saves borrowers more money.
-The streamlined application process also enables borrowers to close their refinancing faster.
-A typical streamline USDA home loan refinance takes less than a month to close as compared to more than a month or potentially longer for a standard mortgage refinance.
+By simplifying the loan approval process, the USDA Streamline Refinance Program enables more borrowers to refinance into affordable mortgages, which saves them money and time.
+For example, eliminating the appraisal and credit report fees saves the borrower hundreds of dollars in closing costs.
+Additionally, USDA Streamline Refinances do not require borrowers to obtain a property inspection report, which reduces costs further.
+The more time-efficient application process also means applicants close their loan faster.
+A typical streamline USDA Streamline Refinance takes less than a month to close as compared to more than a month or potentially longer for a standard mortgage.

-The USDA Streamline Refinance Program for guaranteed loans is offered USDA-approved private sector lenders such as banks, mortgage banks and mortgage brokers.
-The USDA does not promote any particular lender but offers a list of approved lenders as well as a list of USDA Guaranteed Loan Program local contacts on the USDA web site.
-Borrowers seeking to use the USDA Streamline Program to refinance a direct loan should contact the USDA office in their state.
+You apply for a USDA Streamline Refinance with approved private sector lenders such as banks, mortgage banks and mortgage brokers.
+The USDA does not promote any particular lender but offers a list of approved lenders as well as a list of Guaranteed Loan Program local contacts on the USDA web site.
+Borrowers seeking to use the program to refinance a direct loan should contact the USDA office in their state.

 Borrowers must be current on their USDA home loan and not delinquent.

-Applicants must have paid their mortgage on-time for twelve consecutive months immediately prior to applying for the USDA Streamline Refinance.
+Applicants must have paid their mortgage on time for twelve consecutive months immediately prior to applying for a USDA Streamline Refinance.

 The mortgage being refinanced must be an existing guaranteed or direct USDA home loan on an owner-occupied, single-family primary residence.
-Properties eligible for the USDA home loan program are located in designated rural areas and small communities.
+Properties eligible for the program are located in designated rural areas and small communities.

-The interest rate on your new mortgage must be less than or equal to the interest rate on your existing USDA home loan.
-As an added borrower benefit, USDA interest rates are typically .125% - .500% lower than the mortgage rates for most conventional mortgage programs.
+The mortgage rate on your new loan must be less than or equal to the rate on your existing loan.
+As an added borrower benefit, USDA mortgage rates are typically .125% - .500% lower than the rates for most conventional mortgage programs.